 Investment projects are deferred or avoided if we enter into capacity management agreements to manage the potential risks arising from constraints and associated capacity buy back at entry or exit points (in accordance with UNC and Licence mechanisms to manage constraints).
 Further risk analysis is required to determine if such an agreement is a viable option.

-The Figure 5 outlines the high-level process for considering investment as against contractual solutions, in relation to entry capacity.
+Figure 6 outlines the high-level process for considering investment as against contractual solutions, in relation to entry capacity.